bangbangcon/bangbangcon.github.io/speakers.md

 **Ewan** is a career geek/autodidact with some pretty varied experience (scientific visualisation, games, app security, cloud infra) who has been remiss in the extreme about giving back to the community that spawned him. **Ewan**'s mission now is to share all the interesting tech ideas he can; to engage, entertain, encourage, support and wherever possible to engender the same ooh-howz-that-thing-work inquisitiveness he feels every day.
+Ewan can be found on [Twitter](https://twitter.com/ewanovitch) with longer occasional outpourings on [CloudyGoo](http://www.cloudygoo.com/).

 ---